-The creation of the Gedling Heritage Forum in 2017 was the first step in a fundamental reassessment of heritage and its importance to the Borough in future.
+The creation of the Gedling Borough Heritage Forum in 2017 was the first step in a fundamental reassessment of the Council's role in heritage and its importance to the Borough in future.
 The Forum brings together a range of community and voluntary groups with an interest in the Borough's heritage.
 It also aims to reflect and promote the diversity of the Borough and the diversity of heritage that flows from this.

-This Strategy is next key step in taking forward the Borough Council's renewed commitment to heritage.
-Drawing on a high-level stocktake of current activity and knowledge, it sets out future strategic direction and identifies a series of high-level actions to take Borough to next level.
-In doing this, it will build a platform from which the Borough's heritage can be better managed, interpreted and explained; in turn promoting individual and community involvement, ownership and engagement.
+This Strategy is the next key step in taking forward the Borough Council's renewed commitment to heritage.
+Drawing on a high-level stocktake of current activity and knowledge, it sets out future strategic direction and identifies a series of high-level actions to take the Borough to the next level.
+In doing this, it will build a platform from which the Borough's heritage can be better understood, managed, interpreted and explained; in turn promoting individual and community involvement, ownership and engagement.

 This Strategy marks the beginning of a journey into our past in ways that will help to shape our future.